 A soundhole pickup is one that attaches by inserting the sensor under the guitar strings inside the soundhole.

-They are the most economical and very easy to install yourself.
-They also sound great and give you great sound for this price point.
+They’re the most economical and very easy to install yourself.
+They also sound great and give you great sound for the price point.

 Soundhole pickups are the best way to go if you want to install a pickup yourself quickly and easily.

-If you are looking to purchase a soundhole pickup, I would recommend the Fishman Neo-Buster.
-It is one of the best soundhole pickups for the money.
+If you’re looking to purchase a soundhole pickup, I’d recommend the Fishman Neo-Buster.
+It’s one of the best soundhole pickups for the money.

 Under Saddle Pickups

-Under saddle acoustic pickups are ones that go under the saddle, usually clipping to one or both of the bridge pins.
-They are also called endpin pickups (the sensor slides in an endpin hole).
+Under-saddle acoustic pickups are ones that go under the saddle, usually clipping to one or both of the bridge pins.
+They’re also called endpin pickups (the sensor slides into an endpin hole).

-If you are looking at getting yourself one of these, I recommend the LR Baggs Element Active System.
+If you’re looking at getting one of these, I recommend the LR Baggs Element Active System.
 It has the best sound quality and value for the money.
-It is an active pickup so it needs a battery but battery like is in the 1000 hour range.

 Internal Microphone Pickups

 Internal microphone pickups are ones that have the electronics inside the body.
-They are usually battery powered.
+They’re usually battery powered.

-The acoustic sound is very good but it will cost you a lot more to get one installed.
+The acoustic sound is very good, but it’ll cost you a lot more to get one installed.

 Should I Put A Pickup In My Acoustic Guitar?